nasa/Kodiak/README.md

 License
 -------

-The license for using the software is contained in the file LICENSE.pdf; see also the copyright notice at the end of this file.
+The Kodiak C++ Library is released under NASA's Open Source Agreement.
+See the file LICENSE.pdf; see also the copyright notice at the end of this file.

 Installation and Usage Options
 ------------------------------